-At the center of IOTA, there’s an inventive new spin on the blockchain.
-It’s being called “the tangle.”
-Tangle architecture’s designed to efficiently handle transactions in this incessantly increasing economy that bolsters that so-called Internet of Things.
+At the center of IOTA, there's an inventive new spin on the blockchain.
+It's being called "the tangle."
+Tangle architecture's designed to efficiently handle transactions in this incessantly increasing economy that bolsters the so-called Internet of Things.

 Also, know the importance of combining IoT and Blockchain.

-The advent of Bitcoin proposed two basic concepts to the world; decentralized digital currencies and the blockchain technology.
-IOTA’s developed keeping these two fundamental aspects in mind to create a new type of infrastructure designed for the expansion of the network of Internet-connected machines, or smart devices.
+The advent of Bitcoin proposed two basic concepts to the world; decentralized digital currencies and blockchain technology.
+IOTA's developed keeping these two fundamental aspects in mind to create a new type of infrastructure designed for the expansion of the network of Internet-connected machines, or smart devices.

 IOTA, instead of focusing on P2P (peer-to-peer) transactions, is designed for machine-to-machine level transactions.

 The IOTA cryptocurrency's intended to work as a global medium of payment for machine-to-machine transactions, executed on the IOTA network.

 Designed with global adoption in mind, IOTA aims to provide a solid foundation for digital currency transactions to be executed throughout the IoT (Internet of Things).

 One of the attractive parts of IOTA is the 'tangle.'
 It has emerged as a new type of data structure.
 The tangle is a decentralized, P2P network that's not dependent on "blocks," external c4.4onsensus process, or mining.
 It enables safe data transfers to be executed directly between IoT devices without transaction fees in a self-regulating manner.